 Functional safety plays a key role in all process plants and the chemical industry has especially high requirements for the protection of people and the environment.
 Designing a standard-compliant safety circuit is no trivial matter.
 The best way to achieve this is with prudent design principles and reliable SIL data that can be used for calculations.
-We are happy to guide you during the risk assessment and also support you in the implementation with our tried-and-tested components and redundant systems.
+We will be happy to provide you with the necessary data for your risk assessment and will support you during the implementation with our tried-and-tested components and redundant systems.

 To ensure that a system does not become a danger to people and the environment in the event of an emergency, you must design it systematically for functional safety.
 The SIL specifications are therefore a key criterion for plant engineering and construction, especially in the chemical process industry.